-The titular sickness might be deduced fairly quickly by horror veterans – or anyone with the most basic knowledge of fictional monsters – but watching the strain on the friendship between the two protagonists as one of them slowly changes into something else is still a scary treat to experience.
-I was getting pretty tired of found footage films when I learned of Affliction (while googling something along the lines of “lesser-known horror films”), and it rekindled my love for the sub-genre.
+The titular sickness might be deduced fairly quickly by horror veterans – or anyone with the most basic knowledge of fictional monsters – but watching the strain on the friendship between the two protagonists as one of them slowly changes into… Something else is still a tragic, anxiety-inducing treat to experience.
+I was getting pretty/very/extremely tired of found footage films when I learned of Affliction – while googling something along the lines of “lesser-known horror films” – and it rekindled my love for the sub-genre.

-This creepy and quirky South Korean film about a family fighting to save its youngest member from a bizarre creature mixes scares, comedy, and drama into a something unlike anything else in the genre.
-The emotional beats are as effective as the fear-inducing moments thanks to the terrific cast, and the beast is one of the coolest movie monsters I’ve seen in recent years.
+This creepy and quirky South Korean film about a family fighting to save its youngest member from a bizarre beast mixes scares with laughs and family drama into something unlike anything else in horror today.
+The humorous and emotional beats are as effective as the fear-inducing moments thanks to the terrific cast, and the feature’s creature is one of the coolest movie monsters I’ve seen in recent years.

 Wes Craven’s New Nightmare

 New Nightmare is the most inventive Krueger flick since the original, and I think it’s even scarier.
-Actress Heather Langenkamp, who played the series’ most prominent heroine, portrays herself as she’s stalked by a new, darker Freddy in the real world.
-This ultra meta version of the dream demon trades in the campy “charm” and one-liners that made him less intimidating over the previous few films for a trench coat and refreshingly sinister demeanor, one that makes him more terrifying than ever.
+Actress Heather Langenkamp, who played the series’ premiere heroine, portrays herself as she’s stalked by a new, darker Freddy in the “real” world.
+This mega meta version of the dream demon trades in the campy charm and one-liners that made him less intimidating over the previous few films for a trench coat and refreshingly sinister demeanor, one that makes him more terrifying than ever before or since.

-Home invasion flicks are inherently frightening, but Hush is scarier than most.
-It doesn’t reinvent the sub-genre, but it sets itself apart from others in the sub-genre by following a protagonist who is deaf, which allows for some seriously next level “LOOK BEHIND YOU” moments.
-That might initially seem like a simple one-trick pony, but I assure you that this movie is more than clever enough to keep you on your toes through its runtime.
+Home invasion flicks are inherently frightening, but Mike Flanagan’s Hush is scarier than most.
+It doesn’t reinvent the sub-genre, but it sets itself apart from the others by following a protagonist (Kate Siegel) who is mute and deaf, which allows for some seriously next level “LOOK BEHIND YOU” moments.
+That might initially seem like a simple one-trick pony, but I assure you that this movie and it’s heroine are more than clever enough to keep you on your toes through its runtime.

 A Dark Song

-This is another one of those films you should go into like Jon Snow (knowing nothing), so all I’ll say about a A Dark Song is that it’s about a grieving mother who seeks supernatural aid, and the movie aims to keep you consistently confused and uncomfortable as it slowly builds up to a finale that is equal parts poignant and intense.
+This is another one of those films you should go into like Jon Snow (knowing nothing).
+With that in mind, all I’ll mention in regards to a A Dark Song is that it’s about a grieving mother who seeks supernatural aid, and the movie aims to keep you constantly confused and uncomfortable.
+It slowly and carefully builds up to a finale that is equal parts poignant and harrowing.

-Netflix’s 2017 horror comedy isn’t particularly scary, but it knows exactly what it wants to be, and it should hit all the right notes for those who enjoy the occasional horror film with just a little extra cheese.
-The witty writing, pitch-perfect cast, and total self-awareness make The Babysitter a hilarious and bloody good time.
+Netflix’s 2017 horror comedy isn’t particularly scary, but it knows exactly what it wants to be, and it should hit all the right notes for those who enjoy the occasional horror film with a little extra cheese.
+The witty writing, pitch-perfect cast, and total self-awareness make The Babysitter a bizarre, hilarious, and bloody good time.
 Every person that has watched this movie on my recommendation has been pleased with it, and I wouldn’t be surprised if you are too, dear reader.

 1408 & The Mist

 I paired these Stephen King adaptations together because they both received fairly positive reviews and financial success upon their releases (they’re probably the most popular films on this list), but have been mostly forgotten since.
-Neither of them are quite as great as Misery or last year’s IT remake, but 1408 and The Mist are still two of the best Stephen King stories brought to the silver screen so far.
+Neither of them are quite as great as Misery or 2017’s IT remake, but 1408 and The Mist are still two of the best Stephen King stories brought to the silver screen so far.
 And it’s worth mentioning that they have two of the most memorable endings in horror history.
 In fact, 1408 has multiple alternate endings, and they’re all great.

 Storm of the Century

-Full disclosure: I’m cheating with this one.
-It’s a (fairly short) miniseries and not a film, but I just can’t leave Storm of the Century out because it’s so damn good.
-This Stephen King story (which he wrote as a screenplay and not as a novel) is a chilling tale about a small town in right off the coast of Maine (because Stephen King) that’s visited by an ominous drifter (played to spine-tingling perfection by Colm Feore) during the titular tempest.
+Okay, I might be cheating with this one a little bit.
+It’s a (fairly short) miniseries and not a film, but I just can’t leave Storm of the Century out because it’s so damn good and so damn underrated.
+This Stephen King story – which he wrote as a screenplay and not as a novel – is a chilling tale about a small town in right off the coast of Maine (because Stephen King) that’s visited by an ominous drifter – played to spine-tingling perfection by Colm Feore – during the titular tempest.
 And just like 1408 and The Mist, Storm of the Century’s ending will stick with you long after it’s over.

 A24 has given us some of the greatest horror films in the past few years, and almost none of them have received the widespread recognition they deserve.
 For example: Green Room is one of the studio’s best, but I only know one other person aside from me who saw it in theaters.
 The story centers around the members of a punk rock band who witness a heinous crime at a neo-Nazi rally, and are forced to defend themselves.
 Leading the band is the late Anton Yelchin in one of his final roles, and the skinheads’ boss is played by Patrick Stewart, who gives a performance that might change the way you look at Captain Picard and Professor X for quite some time.

-Before working on Godzilla: King of The Monsters, Michael Dougherty wrote and directed this holiday-themed horror comedy.
-Thanks to a strong cast of both comedic and dramatic actors like Adam Scott and Toni Collette, an entire sackfull of memorable monsters, and a better balance of laughs and scares than any other horror comedy I’ve seen (sorry, Shaun of the Dead), make Krampus a horror for the holidays that’s all too easy to recommend.
+Before working on Godzilla: King of The Monsters, Michael Dougherty wrote and directed this hilarious and heart-stopping holiday-themed horror comedy.
+The strong cast of both comedic and dramatic actors like Adam Scott and Toni Collette, a literal sack-full of memorable monsters, and a better balance of laughs and scares than any other horror comedy I’ve seen (sorry, Shaun of the Dead), make Krampus a horror for the holidays that’s all too easy to recommend.

 Trick ‘r Treat

-Trick ‘r Treat is hands-down the best horror anthology I’ve seen, and I’ve watched so many others because of it.
+Trick ‘r Treat is hands down the best horror anthology film I’ve seen, and I’ve watched so many others because of it.
 Unfortunately, very few have come anywhere close to matching the overall greatness of this direct-to-DVD treasure.
-With multiple stories featuring a mix of supernatural suspense, classic monsters, and plain old evil people, Trick ‘r Treat has something for everyone.
+With four main stories featuring a mix of supernatural suspense, horrific monsters, and plain old evil people, Trick ‘r Treat has something for everyone.
 And now that he’s finished with Godzilla: King of The Monsters, maybe director Michael Dougherty will finally give his fans the sequel we’ve been waiting for since 2009.

 The Blackcoat’s Daughter

 Another of A24’s most underseen movies ( I’m the only person I know who has seen it as of 2019) is this terrifying gem.
 The premise, two teenage girls find themselves alone and in danger at their Catholic boarding school, is nothing too original, but there are more than a few twists that were able to catch me completely off guard.
-Elevating The Blackcoat’s Daughter even further is an extremely sinister atmosphere that creeps into almost every scene, fantastic acting from its leading ladies, and an absolutely devastating gut-punch of an ending that left me with my jaw on the floor.
+Elevating The Blackcoat’s Daughter even further is an extremely sinister atmosphere that creeps into almost every scene, fantastic performances from its leading ladies, and an absolutely devastating gut-punch of an ending that left me with my jaw on the floor.

 Bone Tomahawk is a brilliant, bloody, and brutal mash-up of the horror and western genres.
-Stars Kurt Russell and Patrick Wilson may be known for playing tough guy characters, but that doesn’t make their encounters with this insanely vicious clan of Native Americans any less harrowing.
-Bone Tomahawk is probably too violent for some, but it’s still far, FAR less sadistic/disgusting than anything that the dozens of Saw-inspired gore-fests have subjected their unlucky audiences to, so I urge you to sit through this one if you can.
+Stars Kurt Russell and Patrick Wilson may be known for playing tough-guy characters, but that doesn’t make their encounters with a horrifyingly vicious and dangerous clan of Native Americans any less intense.
+Bone Tomahawk is probably too violent for some, but it’s still far, FAR less sadistic/disgusting than anything that the dozens of Saw-inspired gore-fests have subjected their unlucky audiences to, so I urge you to sit through it if you can.

 The House of the Devil

 Like A Dark Song and Lake Mungo, the less you know about the babysitting nightmare of The House of the Devil before seeing it, the better.
-I will warn you though: It’s a slow burn, taking its time, waiting for the perfect moment… Which it finds, and then grips you with sheer terror until the credits roll.
+I will warn you though: It starts slow, taking its time, waiting for the perfect moment, which it finds and then grips you with pure, relentless terror until the credits roll.

 The Exorcism of Emily Rose

-Exorcism films often get overlooked because of the high bar set by The Exorcist, but I’d argue that The Exorcism of Emily Rose is just as great.
+Almost all possession and exorcism movies are overlooked because of the high bar set by The Exorcist, but I’d argue that The Exorcism of Emily Rose is just as great.
 It pushes the “based on true story” tag to its breaking point, but that doesn’t make the film any less frightening.
-The Exorcism of Emily Rose made my blood run cold the first time I saw it, and is one of the only three or four horror flicks to rob me of a restful night’s sleep… So, maybe watch it during the day.
+The Exorcism of Emily Rose made my blood run cold the first time I saw it, and it’s one of the only three or four horror flicks I’ve seen that robbed me of a restful night’s sleep… So maybe watch it during the day.

-The final A24 movie on my list is The Witch, my second favorite horror film ever and what all slow burn horrors should aspire to be.
-The Witch has a similar atmosphere to The Blackcoat’s Daughter and A Dark Song, but it’s far more powerful because virtually every moment is laced with menace, dread, paranoia, or worse.
+The final A24 movie on my list is The Witch, my favorite horror film ever and what all slow burn horrors should aspire to be.
+The Witch has a similar atmosphere to The Blackcoat’s Daughter and A Dark Song, but it’s far more powerful.
+Virtually every moment is laced with menace, dread, paranoia, or worse.
 Even in its slower scenes I was practically squirming in my chair with overwhelming unease from almost every single sight and sound, all masterfully presented with the intention to never let the audience get any semblance of comfort.
-Eventually, The Witch uses all that tension and build-up to unleash Hell and leaves us with an utterly haunting finale.
+Eventually, The Witch uses all that tension and build-up to unleash Hell and leaves its viewers with an utterly haunting, unforgettable finale.

-It frustrates me to no end that I have to place my favorite horror film of all time on this list, but I will continue to champion The Strangers until it’s widely regarded as the masterpiece it is.
-No other film before or since has created the same level of immersion, tension, and pure, unadulterated horror I felt while watching this home invasion flick.
+I will champion The Strangers every chance I get until it’s widely regarded as the masterpiece it is.
+No other film before or since has created the same level of total, pure horror I felt while watching this home invasion piece.
 I was even terrified to be in my own home after seeing it for the first time, and I rarely rewatch it because of how uneasy it still makes me.
 The Strangers is incredibly, insanely, unbelievably underrated.
-In fact, it’s probably the most underrated horror movie I’ve ever seen, no question.
+In fact, it’s probably the most underrated horror movie I’ve know of.